cswclui/katacoda-scenarios-1/12factor-006/step04.md

 ## Summary

 The important thing to understand about the *Food Court* application is that it demonstrates the 12 Factor App princple of Processes.
-Each of the components that make up fo the *Food Court* application exists as distinct processes their own process space.
+Each of the components that make up the *Food Court* application exists as distinct processes in their own process space.
 Each process is indepedent.
 No code is shared among any.

 ---